langchain-ai/langgraph/docs/docs/concepts/langgraph_platform.md

 ### Cron Jobs

-It's often useful to run graphs on some schedule.
+It's often useful to run assistants on some schedule.
 LangGraph Cloud supports cron jobs, which run on a user defined schedule.
 The user specifies a schedule, an assistant, and some input.
 After than, on the specified schedule LangGraph cloud will:

 - Create a new thread with the specified assistant
 - Send the specified input to that thread